benedict-yuen/Code-Sample/differential_expression/README.md

 - genefilter
 - WGCNA

-## Notes and Limitations
+## Notes and Potential Improvements
 These scripts identify the important genes that were differentially expressed in response to the experimental conditions.

 Further (GO term/KEGG) enrichment analyses and visualisation steps (e.g. heatmaps, bubble plots)  are necessary to summarise the data for reporting.

+These are areas where I would improve the code in future iterations:

+- Add more robust input validation steps to catch mismatches in data and metadata
+- Implement more summary logging steps at each stage of the analysis to track progress and potential issues
+- Use parallel computing to speed up the network construction for larger datasets
+- Create more automation to summarise and visualise the output data
+- Adapt code to be run on an HPC

 ## Contact
 For any questions, reach out to benedict.yuen@uqconnect.edu.au.